'Tiranga bike rally' for MPs of all parties on Wednesday | Politics

 - India

-The culture ministry will organise a 'Tiranga bike rally' from Red Fort to Parliament on Wednesday morning for MPs, Union minister Pralhad Joshi has said and appealed to members of all political parties to attend it.
+The culture ministry will organise a 'Tiranga bike rally' from the Red Fort to Parliament Wednesday morning for MPs, Union minister Pralhad Joshi said, appealing to members of all political parties to attend it.

-Briefing reporters after the BJP Parliamentary Party meeting on Tuesday, the parliamentary affairs minister stressed that it was a culture ministry programme and not of his party as he asked MPs of all parties to join the exercise at 8.30 am.
+Briefing reporters after the BJP Parliamentary Party meeting on Tuesday, the parliamentary affairs minister stressed it was a culture ministry programme and not of his party, and urged MPs of all parties to join the exercise at 8.30 am.

+At the meeting, BJP president J P Nadda outlined a host of exercises for the party members to undertake during a week-long programme starting from August 9 in the run up to August 15, the 75th anniversary of India's Independence.

 The party will also be observing Partition Horrors Remembrance Day on August 14.
 Modi had announced it last year in the memory of the struggles and sacrifices of people during the country's division, saying the pain of partition can never be forgotten.